TheMurusTeam/PromptToImage/README.md

 - Stable Diffusion 2.1 SPLIT EINSUM, CPU and GPU:            0.75 step/sec,  7.5 Watt
 - Stable Diffusion 2.1 ORIGINAL, CPU and GPU:                0.95 step/sec,  8.8 Watt

+# Known issues
+1. Attempting to load an -ORIGINAL model using "CPU and Neural Engine" or "All Compute Units" fails.
+2. The first time you launch the app, loading a -SPLIT_EINSUM model using "CPU and Neural Engine" may take up to 2 minutes.

+Keep the OPTION key pressed when launching the app in order to restore default compute units (CPU and GPU)

 # Privacy
 This is a sanboxed app.
 It is not allowed to access your personal files and data.
 Everything runs locally, nothing is sent to the network.
 None of your data is collected. <br>

 # Build
 To build this app you need an Apple Silicon Mac running macOS 13 Ventura 13.1 or later, and Xcode 14.2 or later.